GurvanJOSSEC/AWX_Install/README.md

 My contribution is just a simple Ansible script to install AWX and it's dependencies so you don't have to.

-Special thanks to Mrmeee and Warden Lofti.
+Special thanks to Mrmeee and Warden Lofti for their contributions.